drakakisgeo/billit/README.md

 ```

 ### Laravel Framework
-If you use the Laravel Framework you need to provide your Billit API key, so add a key to your config/services.php file as:
+If you use the Laravel Framework you need to provide your Billit API key and Base url, so add a key to your config/services.php file as:
 ``` php
 'billit' => [
         'token' => env('BILLIT_API_TOKEN'),